KPOT Korean BBQ & Hot Pot

 American dining has a wide spread of interactive formats, and they do not all compete in the same tier.
 At one end sit destination-level tasting experiences where sourcing is documented and hyper-local, formats like Single Thread Farm in Healdsburg or Blue Hill at Stone Barns in Tarrytown, where ingredient provenance is the primary editorial subject of the meal.
 Further along the spectrum, tasting-menu restaurants with Korean roots such as Atomix in New York City have formalized Korean ingredients and technique into a fine dining grammar.
 Michelin-recognized programs at The French Laundry in Napa, Alinea in Chicago, Le Bernardin in New York City, Lazy Bear in San Francisco, Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Bacchanalia in Atlanta, Brutø in Denver, Emeril's in New Orleans, and 8 1/2 Otto e Mezzo Bombana in Hong Kong all represent the end of the market where sourcing and chef authorship are inseparable from the price of entry.

 KPOT operates at the opposite end of that spectrum in terms of price and formality, but not necessarily in terms of engagement.
 The format demands active participation from every diner at the table, which creates a different kind of investment than a passive tasting menu.
-For a mid-sized Midwestern city, the presence of a dedicated Korean BBQ and hot pot hybrid format at a casual price point addresses a gap that the local market had not filled at scale.
+For a mid-sized Midwestern city, the presence of a dedicated Korean BBQ and hot pot hybrid format at a casual price point fills a gap in the local market.

 Planning Your Visit